Dion is an associate professor and design scientist in the Westphal College of Media Arts & Design and director of the Center for Functional Fabrics.

-Genevieve Dion, an Antoinette Westphal College of Media Arts & Design assistant professor and fashion design program director, says she envisions a fashion landscape that will one day be just as functional as it is beautiful.
+Genevieve Dion, an Antoinette Westphal College of Media Arts & Design assistant professor, says she envisions a fashion landscape that will one day be just as functional as it is beautiful.

 “Fashionable technology could be developed to send warnings on the battlefield, detecting chemical warfare, or you might want to be have your garment transform colors in the most beautiful way on the runway,” Dion says.